 One in every two Australians 14 years and older, drink Tea at least once in an average week, making hot tea one of the country’s most popular non-alcoholic beverages.
 Only tap water, milk and hot coffee are more widely consumed.

+Tea refreshes, revives and brings the mind into sharper focus.
+It is the perfect beverage to drink as a pause in the day.
+The trouble is there are so few good places to find really well made good tea.
 Some of the disasters I’ve encountered when out for a Tea are; making Tea too weak, not using a proper Teacup (no it”s not the same as a coffee cup) expecting Tea to brew with water straight from a zip heater and not at boiling point and using inferior quality tea.
 Another issue is not storing Tea in the correct way to maintain freshness and keep other aromas from being infused into the Tea.
-Herbal tisanes are terrific but not stored where they infiltrate black tea or vice versa.
+Herbal tisanes are terrific but not stored where they go into the black tea or vice versa.

 STORING TEA BAGS AND TEA LEAVES

 It doesn’t matter if you are using fresh tea leaves or tea bags, all tea should be stored to protect the taste and freshness.

 Keep Tea in an airtight, opaque container away from light in sealed tea caddies, jars, ceramic pots, drawers or tins.
 Clear glass containers should be put in a dark cupboard away from light.

 Make sure the Tea containers have a strong seal.

 Keep Tea away from other strong aromas Tea will quickly pick up other odours in the kitchen This is called hygroscopic meaning Tea absorbs moisture and smells from the air like flowers, spices, fruits and other Teas.

 Don’t store Tea near laundry products or any cleaning products

 Store tea varieties separately.
 Black teas away from herbal infusions, and more delicate Teas.